textpattern/textpattern.github.io/administration/write-panel.md

 #### Article markup and Excerpt markup

 There are two options regarding markup: 'Article markup' (for the *Body* text area) and 'Excerpt markup' (for the *Excerpt* text area).
 By default *full* Textile-markup is turned on by 'Use Textile'.
 You can turn off *all* markup by choosing 'Leave text untouched'.
-If you want a minimum of comfort you can choose *Convert linebreaks* - single linebreaks will be converted to linebreaks and double linebreaks will get paragraphs.
+If you want a minimum of comfort you can choose *Convert line breaks* - single line breaks will be converted to line breaks and double line breaks will get paragraphs.
 If you have installed alternative text filters in addition to Textile, they will also be available options here.

 #### Override form